Elizabeth Barrett Browning: Robert Browning and Italy

-Her 1844 volume Poems made her one of the most popular writers in the country, and inspired Robert Browning to write to her.
-He wrote, "I love your verses with all my heart, dear Miss Barrett," praising their "fresh strange music, the affluent language, the exquisite pathos and true new brave thought."
+Her 1844 volume Poems made her one of the more popular writers in the country and inspired Robert Browning to write to her.
+He wrote "I love your verses with all my heart, dear Miss Barrett," praising their "fresh strange music, the affluent language, the exquisite pathos and true new brave thought."

 Kenyon arranged for Browning to meet Elizabeth on 20 May 1845, in her rooms, and so began one of the most famous courtships in literature.
-Elizabeth had already produced a large amount of work, but Browning had a great influence on her subsequent writing, as did she on his: two of Barrett's most famous pieces were written after she met Browning, Sonnets from the Portuguese and Aurora Leigh.
+Elizabeth had produced a large amount of work, but Browning had a great influence on her subsequent writing as did she on his: Two of Barrett's most famous pieces were written after she met Browning, Sonnets from the Portuguese and Aurora Leigh.
 Robert's Men and Women is also a product of that time.

 Some critics state that her activity was, in some ways, in decay before she met Browning: "Until her relationship with Robert Browning began in 1845, Barrett's willingness to engage in public discourse about social issues and about aesthetic issues in poetry, which had been so strong in her youth, gradually diminished, as did her physical health.
 As an intellectual presence and a physical being, she was becoming a shadow of herself."

-The courtship and marriage between Robert Browning and Elizabeth were carried out secretly, as she knew her father would disapprove.
-After a private marriage at St Marylebone Parish Church, they honeymooned in Paris before moving, in September 1846, to Italy, which became their home almost continuously until her death.
-Elizabeth's loyal lady's maid, Elizabeth Wilson, witnessed the marriage and accompanied the couple to Italy.
+The courtship and marriage between Robert Browning and Elizabeth were made secretly as she knew her father would disapprove.
+After a private marriage at St Marylebone Parish Church, they honeymooned in Paris and then moved to Italy in September 1846, which became their home almost continuously until her death.
+Elizabeth's loyal lady's maid Elizabeth Wilson witnessed the marriage and accompanied the couple to Italy.